zuosongliu/CAPJavaTravelDemo/README.md

 # CAPJavaTravelDemo

 This is a sample application for CAP JAVA demo with UI/DB/SRV.
 This app can be deployed to BTP directly and run locally.
+* Main branch: contains basic code which only have one service and one app
+* Dev  branch: travel service demo

 ## SAP Fiori UI with Java Backend